 The foundation layout must now be adjusted before completing the full bridge model.
-The span length in the default bridge model is 60 feet (measured from the bottom left corner of the pile cap in Pier 1 to the bottom left corner of the pile cap in Pier 2).
+The span length in the default bridge model is 60 feet.
 This value must be modified for the first span to match the example problem description.
 For pile bent models, the global coordinate is referenced to the center of the bent cap (since there is no pile cap).
 To model a 60 foot span, the interior pier support must be moved closer to the first abutment so that the center-to-center distance from the bent cap to pier cap is 60 feet.
 The amount of movement is equal to the half the width of the pile cap, a distance of 8 ft.
 To update the layout, select the Bridge data page and "Pier 2" and then enter "52" feet for the Global Y Coordinate.
 For Pier 3, the Global Y Coordinate does not need to be modified since the distance from the bottom left corner of the pile cap in the interior support to the center of the bent cap (in the last abutment) is 60 feet.
 Also, in the current model, the interior pier support is not exactly aligned with the end abutments due to the difference in the foundation layouts.
-To align the foundations (to make a straight bridge), the interior pier support must be moved -2 feet in the global X direction.
-To align the two spans, enter "-2" feet for the Global X Coordinate.
+To align the foundations (to make a straight bridge), the interior pier support must be moved 1 foot in the global X direction.
+To align the two spans, enter "1" foot for the Global X Coordinate.
 The aligned bridge model is shown in Figure 2.9.
 Note the gap in the superstructure element model over the interior pier support.
 This gap is present to indicate that span continuity is not present over the pier support.
-Upon further inspection (in the Bridge data page), roller supports are used at the pier support.
+Upon further inspection (in the Bridge data page), Integral supports are used at the pier support.